kai-vu/site/theses/index.md

 These projects aim at the intersection of robotics and knowledge graphs.
 Knowledge of Robotic Operating System (ROS) is a plus:
 - **Semantic mapping with a mobile service robot** (MSc): The goal of this project is to implement semantic mapping for an indoor mobile robot using knowledge graphs.
 More information about this project can be found <a href="AM_semmap">here</a>.
 - **Visual scene understanding for indoor mobile robots** (BSc): In this project you will use the camera feed of the robot and off-the-shelf image recognition algorithms to understand the environment by generating knowledge graphs.
 More information about this project can be found <a ref="AM_vsu">here</a>.

-Rule mining, similarly to information extraction, aims at finding structures.
-In this case we want to learn rules that describe the data best to help us understand it better.
-There are multiple projects that involve rule mining:
-- **Rule Mining on Hypergraphs to Forecast Recipe Popularity**: The goal of this project is to use a temporal knowledge graph and some auxilary data to run temporal rule mining algorithms to predict future purchases at restaurants. <a href="LS_tempfor">Here</a> are more details.
-- **Community Detection from a Species Interaction Network**: The goal of this project is to extract interesting communities in species interaction networks and or detect interesting logic rules that relate to these communities.
-More details are given <a href="LS_comdet">here</a>

 #### Explenations, Narratives and Annotations